 Now you just have to attach a pom pom and your done!

-I purchased my pom pom at my local craft store and it came with an elastic loop, and I wasn’t sure how to attach it, so I just cut the loop and used the two strings and tied them together with the tail.
+I purchased my pom pom at my local craft store and it came with an elastic loop, so I just cut the loop and used the two strings and tied them together with the tail.
 Then I wove the tail back and forth across the hole at the top of the hat until I felt it was nice and tight.
-You can also insert your needle directly into the bottom of the pom pom if you’d like it to be even tighter to the hat.
+You can also sew a button on the inside of the hat and wrap the elastic around it if you’d like your pom pom to be removable.

 These hats really are so amazingly soft, so I hope you enjoy making one!
 When you’re finished, please come share a picture with us on Facebook or Instagram using #daisyfarmcrafts, we’d love to see!